-The rest of the current paper is structured as follows.
-After this introduction, we discuss the processing workflow to obtain the melodic pitch and harmonic interval distributions.
 In order to cope with the peculiarities of the singing styles in Svaneti and Guria (continuous pitch shifting and rapidly changing note durations, respectively), we had to develop and test new computational tools for music and audio processing and implement them into a completely new processing workflow.
-Then, in the result section, we present the pitch and interval distributions as so-called Gaussian mixture distributions, a very efficient numerical representation already used in Scherbaum et al. (2020), which also facilitates the comparison of the tuning systems of the different regional subsets.
+Then, in the results section, we present the pitch and interval distributions as so-called Gaussian mixture distributions, a very efficient numerical representation already used in Scherbaum et al. (2020), which also facilitates the comparison of the tuning systems of the different regional subsets.
 The final section of the paper contains a discussion and concluding remarks.

-Processing workflow
+Processing Workflow

-The first step of our processing workflow to derive pitch distributions and harmonic interval distributions, respectively, consists of processing each recorded audio track of interest (in our case preferably the output signals of the larynx microphones) with a so-called 'pitch6' tracking algorithm.
-For the present study we used the autocorrelation-based PYIN algorithm (Mauch and Dixon, 2014), which is also implemented in the widely used Tony software (Mauch et al., 2015).
-The resulting pitch trajectories, which are commonly also referred to as 'fundamental frequency' or 'Fo' trajectories, were subsequently checked for octave jumps and artefacts.
-Octave jumps were corrected and obvious artifacts (e.g., non-singing related utterances such as clearing the throat, coughing, and so on) removed.
-For the analysis of pitch distributions and harmonic interval distributions, we are only interested in stable segments of the Fo trajectories
+The first step of our processing workflow to derive pitch distributions and harmonic interval distributions, respectively, consists of processing each recorded audio track of interest (in our case preferably the output signals of the larynx microphones) with a socalled 'pitch3' tracking algorithm.
+For the present study we used the autocorrelationbased PYIN algorithm (Mauch and Dixon, 2014), which is also implemented in the widely used Tony software (Mauch et al., 2015).
+The resulting pitch trajectories, which are commonly also referred to as 'fundamental frequency' or 'FO' trajectories, were subsequently checked for octave jumps and artefacts.
+Octave jumps were corrected and obvious artefacts (e.g., non-singing related utterances such as clearing the throat, coughing, and so on) removed.
+For the analysis of pitch distributions and harmonic interval distributions, we are only interested in stable segments of the F0 trajectories (where one can perceive stable pitches) and not in utterances corresponding to very short transient signals such as sliding phases ('portamento'), which are a common feature, especially in Svan singing.
+A computationally efficient way to remove the latter is by morphological filtering, as described by Rosenzweig et al. (2019).
+Here we use an extension of the original algorithm of Rosenzweig et al. (2019), motivated by the fact that, especially for the Gurian songs in the 2016 GVM dataset, we were confronted with notes

-6 In the field of psychoacoustics, the term 'pitch' is defined as a quantity that can not be measured directly, but which is perceptually more closely related to an autocorrelation process than to the measurement of a physical frequency component (Heller, 2012).
-In contrast, in the field of acoustic sound analysis the term 'pitch' is usually understood as a numerical quantity which can be determined by means of so-called pitch tracking algorithms and which is also called 'Fo' or 'fundamental frequency'.
-The latter term has to be taken with a grain of salt, since it is commonly also used for algorithms in which Fo is determined purely in the time domain, e.g. by using an autocorrelation-based approach which is the current state-of-the-art of pitch determination (Heller, 2012).
-Those algorithms will return proxies for 'pitch' values even for signals without spectral energy at Fo, or for periodic non-harmonic signals, for which fundamental frequencies in the strict sense are not defined.
+3 In the field of psychoacoustics, the term 'pitch' is defined as a quantity that can not be measured directly, but which is perceptually more closely related to an autocorrelation process than to the measurement of a physical frequency component (Heller, 2012).
+In contrast, in the field of acoustic sound analysis the term 'pitch' is usually understood as a numerical quantity which can be determined by means of so-called pitch tracking algorithms and which is also called 'F0' or 'fundamental frequency'.
+The latter term has to be taken with a grain of salt, since it is commonly also used for algorithms in which F0 is determined purely in the time domain, e.g. by using an autocorrelation-based approach which is the current state-of-the-art of pitch determination (Heller, 2012).
+Those algorithms will return proxies for 'pitch' values even for signals without spectral energy at F0, or for periodic non-harmonic signals, for which fundamental frequencies in the strict sense are not defined.